The Application Process

 - Inclusive and Antiracist Teaching (includes Open Educational Resources and Universal Design for Learning/Accessibility)

-We know that you are applying for the Innovation Fellowship because you want to have dedicated time to refine a course and to learn new pedagogical strategies within a community of practice.
+We know that you are applying for the Innovation Fellowship because you want to have dedicated time to learn new pedagogical strategies within a community of practice and to refine a course.
 The following questions will help us better understand your individual goals for a fellowship, as well as enable us to connect the work of the fellowship to larger questions of student and faculty learning.

 What are the goals of your course-design process?
 How do they align with the proposed strategic plan’s calls for courageous teaching and transformative learning?
 (250 words or less)